 A self-described computer nerd who scores high in talent.

-She's a cycling enthusiast with a passion for the art of storytelling.
 She's never met a shelter dog she didn't like.

 Had a hard time coming up with a sentence about himself even though he's a copywriter.